Hansooworld/MCDropout-Uncertainty/README.md

 ### Implementation OOD Detection using MCDropout - Uncertainty

 In Distribution : CIFAR10 Dataset
 Out of Distribution : SVHN Dataset
+Model : VGG13

+To use VGG13, you need to unzip the compressed file on model folder.

 You need to make a "data" folder and put SVHN Dataset in there.
 You can download the SVHN Dataset in [SVHN DATASET](http://ufldl.stanford.edu/housenumbers/).